How to Optimize Magento Varnish Health Check Intervals?

 This article covers interval tuning, custom scripts, and multi-server configurations.
 Set probe frequencies that prevent outages while conserving server resources.

-The default 5s intervals cause resource waste in most deployments.
+5s intervals cause unnecessary resource consumption in most deployments

 What is a Magento Varnish Health Check?